AlphanAksoyoglu/vaultwarden-rpi/README.md

 - ### Optional UFW, IPTABLES Hardening

-Although the Vaultwarden service in this deployment is hosted locally, there is not excuse not to implement additional security.
-Using UFW we isolate the machine hosting the service and only allow ssh access to it.
+While the Vaultwarden service in this deployment is hosted locally, there's no harm implementing additional security measures.
+Using UFW, we isolate the machine hosting the service and restrict access to only SSH.

-We also use IPTABLES to secure the docker network such that only allowed Local and Tailscale IP addresses can access the Docker network.
+Additionally, we utilize IPTABLES to enhance Docker network security, ensuring that only permitted Local and Tailscale IP addresses can access the Docker network.

-We can also block some MAC ADDRESSES which are in our local network from accessing the Docker Network (e.g., nosy IOT devices, or people allowed in our local network)
+Furthermore, we have the capability to block specific MAC addresses within our local network from accessing the Docker Network.
+This feature proves useful for devices like nosy IoT devices or individuals permitted in our local network.

 ## How do I install it?